WaughB/LIS4930_Intro_Data_Science/README.md

 Linear and Local Polynomial Regression: Shows ten-thousand numbers between zero and ten in a polynomial.
 This shows the benefits of using the LOESS function instead of the lr function.

+Miles Per Gallon (MPG) of Car Models/nGrouped by Cylinder: Shows that the lower the number of cylinders in a car, the better the mpg.

+Distribution of Car Cylinder Counts and Gears: Groups the cars by number of cylinders then shows the distribution of gears in that category.